brucefan1983/GPUMD/doc/theory/heat_transport.rst

 A system with :math:`M` components has :math:`M` independent fluxes: the heat flux and any :math:`M-1` momentum fluxes of the :math:`M` component.
 The central idea of Evans-Cummings algorithm is designing such a driving force that produce a dissipative flux that is equivalent to heat flux or momentum flux.
-By measuring the heat current and momentum current, we obtain onsager coefficents that can be used to derive the thermal conductivity.
+By measuring the heat current and momentum current, we obtain onsager coefficients that can be used to derive the thermal conductivity.

 In the case of heat flux :math:`\boldsymbol{J}_{q}` as dissipative flux, for the :math:`i` atom belonging to :math:`\alpha` component: